-An application to the Board of Zoning Appeals which seeks relief from a specific zoning regulation such as lot width, building height, or minimum yard requirements, among others.
-A variance may only be granted by the Board of Zoning Appeals through the public hearing process and upon a finding by the BZA that the variance application meets the required Standards for a Variance set forth in Sect.
-18-404 of the Zoning Ordinance.
+An application to the Board of Zoning Appeals which seeks relief from a specific zoning regulation such as lot width, building height, or minimum setback requirements, among others.
+A variance may only be granted by the Board of Zoning Appeals through the public hearing process and upon a finding by the BZA that the variance application meets the required Standards for a variance set forth in Section 8100 of the Zoning Ordinance.

 Land characterized by wetness for a portion of the growing season.
 Wetlands are generally delineated on the basis of physical characteristics such as soil properties indicative of wetness, the presence of vegetation with an affinity for water, and the presence or evidence of surface wetness or soil saturation.
 Wetland environments provide water quality improvement benefits and are ecologically valuable.
 Development activity in wetlands is subject to permitting processes administered by the U.S. Army Corps of Engineers.